Raymond James Trust N.A. Sells 11,696 Shares of Exxon Mobil Co. (NYSE:XOM)

-Raymond James Trust N.A. lessened its holdings in shares of Exxon Mobil Co.
-(NYSE:XOM) by 5.2% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 213,134 shares of the oil and gas company’s stock after selling 11,696 shares during the quarter.
-Raymond James Trust N.A.’s holdings in Exxon Mobil were worth $7,317,000 at the end of the most recent reporting period.
+Raymond James Trust N.A. trimmed its holdings in shares of Exxon Mobil Co.
+(NYSE:XOM) by 5.2% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 213,134 shares of the oil and gas company’s stock after selling 11,696 shares during the quarter.
+Raymond James Trust N.A.’s holdings in Exxon Mobil were worth $7,317,000 at the end of the most recent quarter.

-Other large investors have also modified their holdings of the company.
-Reitz Capital Advisors LLC bought a new position in Exxon Mobil during the second quarter worth about $33,000.
-Financial Insights Inc. bought a new position in Exxon Mobil during the second quarter worth about $250,000.
-Capstone Financial Group Inc. boosted its position in Exxon Mobil by 49.0% during the second quarter.
-Capstone Financial Group Inc. now owns 1,116 shares of the oil and gas company’s stock worth $48,000 after purchasing an additional 367 shares during the period.
-Evolution Wealth Advisors LLC boosted its position in Exxon Mobil by 2,790.7% during the second quarter.
-Evolution Wealth Advisors LLC now owns 1,243 shares of the oil and gas company’s stock worth $56,000 after purchasing an additional 1,200 shares during the period.
-Finally, Capital Advisory Group Advisory Services LLC bought a new position in Exxon Mobil during the first quarter worth about $52,000.
-Hedge funds and other institutional investors own 50.90% of the company’s stock.
+A number of other institutional investors and hedge funds have also bought and sold shares of the business.
+JGP Wealth Management LLC grew its holdings in Exxon Mobil by 1.8% during the 2nd quarter.
+JGP Wealth Management LLC now owns 13,244 shares of the oil and gas company’s stock worth $571,000 after acquiring an additional 239 shares during the last quarter.
+Cedar Brook Financial Partners LLC boosted its stake in shares of Exxon Mobil by 1.6% in the 2nd quarter.
+Cedar Brook Financial Partners LLC now owns 15,329 shares of the oil and gas company’s stock valued at $686,000 after purchasing an additional 248 shares during the last quarter.
+Vicus Capital boosted its stake in shares of Exxon Mobil by 0.9% in the 2nd quarter.
+Vicus Capital now owns 27,905 shares of the oil and gas company’s stock valued at $1,248,000 after purchasing an additional 249 shares during the last quarter.
+Cedar Capital LLC boosted its stake in Exxon Mobil by 2.6% during the second quarter.
+Cedar Capital LLC now owns 10,073 shares of the oil and gas company’s stock worth $450,000 after acquiring an additional 258 shares in the last quarter.
+Finally, HighMark Wealth Management LLC boosted its stake in Exxon Mobil by 8.8% during the second quarter.
+HighMark Wealth Management LLC now owns 3,244 shares of the oil and gas company’s stock worth $145,000 after acquiring an additional 262 shares in the last quarter.
+50.90% of the stock is currently owned by hedge funds and other institutional investors.

-XOM has been the subject of a number of research reports.
-Cowen reiterated a “hold” rating and set a $34.00 target price on shares of Exxon Mobil in a research report on Thursday, July 2nd.
-Raymond James restated a “sell” rating on shares of Exxon Mobil in a research report on Friday, September 18th.
-Standpoint Research upgraded shares of Exxon Mobil from a “hold” rating to a “buy” rating in a research report on Friday, September 11th.
-Credit Suisse Group initiated coverage on shares of Exxon Mobil in a research report on Tuesday, August 4th.
-They issued a “hold” rating and a $47.00 price objective for the company.
-Finally, Morgan Stanley raised their price objective on shares of Exxon Mobil from $45.00 to $46.00 and gave the company an “equal weight” rating in a research report on Friday, August 21st.
-Four research analysts have rated the stock with a sell rating, twenty-two have assigned a hold rating and three have given a buy rating to the stock.
-The company presently has a consensus rating of “Hold” and an average target price of $50.25.
+Several analysts have recently commented on the stock.
+Standpoint Research upgraded shares of Exxon Mobil from a “hold” rating to a “buy” rating in a report on Friday, September 11th.
+Cowen reiterated a “hold” rating and issued a $34.00 target price on shares of Exxon Mobil in a report on Thursday, July 2nd.
+SunTrust Banks assumed coverage on shares of Exxon Mobil in a report on Thursday, July 23rd.
+They issued a “hold” rating and a $41.00 target price for the company.
+Raymond James reiterated a “sell” rating on shares of Exxon Mobil in a report on Friday, September 18th.
+Finally, Scotiabank upgraded shares of Exxon Mobil from a “sector underperform” rating to a “sector perform” rating and set a $45.00 target price for the company in a report on Wednesday, September 23rd.
+Four equities research analysts have rated the stock with a sell rating, twenty-two have assigned a hold rating and three have given a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and a consensus target price of $50.25.

-Exxon Mobil (NYSE:XOM) last posted its quarterly earnings results on Friday, July 31st.
-The oil and gas company reported ($0.70) EPS for the quarter, missing the consensus estimate of ($0.61) by ($0.09).
-The business had revenue of $32.61 billion for the quarter, compared to analysts’ expectations of $38.16 billion.
-Exxon Mobil had a return on equity of 2.09% and a net margin of 3.24%.
-The company’s revenue was down 52.8% compared to the same quarter last year.
-During the same period last year, the business posted $0.61 earnings per share.
-On average, research analysts predict that Exxon Mobil Co. will post -0.32 EPS for the current year.

 Exxon Mobil Corporation explores for and produces crude oil and natural gas in the United States, Canada/other Americas, Europe, Africa, Asia, and Australia/Oceania.
 It operates through Upstream, Downstream, and Chemical segments.
 The company is also involved in the manufacture, trade, transport, and sale of crude oil, petroleum products, and other specialty products; and manufactures and markets petrochemicals, including olefins, polyolefins, aromatics, and various other petrochemicals.